LeGrow For Congress

 It is the fascinating story of how LeGrow transformed himself from a small-town physician who shunned politics (except to vote), into a Democratic candidate for Congress.
 In 2010, without primary opposition, he secured the nomination for the U.S. House of Representatives, a role that brought with it many ups and downs as he tried to figure out how a political neophyte should conduct a campaign.
 In many ways, this book is a guide on how to run for public office—as an atheist.
 It offers an insightful assessment of what worked and what didn’t, illustrated by the surprising political education LeGrow got along the way.

 Dr. Wynne LeGrow did lose the 2010 election.
 However he did garner 37.5 percent of the vote, more than any Virginia Democrat running against any incumbent Republican that year.
 Given the odds he was facing, we see him as our hero, like Batman, going up against overwhelming opposition but still doing the right thing.
+In this way he kind of shares a Batman history.
 We are showing our appreciation by sending him a Batman t shirt from MoonAtMidnight.com.
 I'm certain he will appreciate this gift for what it represents.
 I am impressed by the way he conducted his campaign, and proud of the honest, perceptive book he’s written about it.

 Learn why Dr. Wynne LeGrow is the best choice to represent Virginia's Fourth District